Denis Walter

-Denis Walter OAM, (born 3 January 1955) is an Australian radio presenter, baritone singer, recording artist and media personality who also presented television news for 16 years.
+Denis Clive Walter OAM, (born 3 January 1955) is an Australian radio presenter, baritone singer, recording artist and media personality who also presented television news for 16 years.

 Career

 Walter's music career has lasted over forty years and he has recorded 16 albums to date.

 For 16 years until his final bulletin in November 2008 when he left to join Melbourne radio station 3AW full-time, Walter was a news presenter in regional Victoria for WIN Television (a former affiliate of the Nine Network).
 He has also hosted nightly televised Keno lottery draws and having presented the weather on Nine News in Melbourne earlier in his career, returned for a few weeks in December 2008/January 2009 to fill in for Livinia Nixon.

 On 10 November 2008, Walter began hosting Afternoons on 3AW (693 AM) Melbourne, replacing Ernie Sigley who retired.
 Walter regularly performs at concerts throughout Victoria.

-In August 2018, Walter was announced as a host for the first series on the Nine Network's new travel series Helloworld.
-Of course, he plus Sonia Kruger, Steven Jacobs and Lauren Phillips would exit from Nine and Giaan Rooney becomes the presenter on the Seven Network enters the show from Series 2.
+In August 2018, Walter was announced as a host on the Nine Network's travel series Helloworld, appearing on the first series.

 In December 2019, 3AW announced that he will move to a new timeslot in 2020 as the host of a new local program, 3AW Nights replacing John Stanley.
-Dee Dee Dunleavy has been announced as Walters replacement.
+Dee Dee Dunleavy was announced as Walter’s replacement.
 He is on a 3-year contract in this role, extendable for a further 3 years.
+Obsessed with the quiz show “Sale of the Century”, Walter auditioned for the vacant host role a record 19 times.